julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 This post steps into that older world: the rituals plowmen whispered over their fields, the herbs warriors drank before battle or bed, the charms pinned to belts, the roots buried with the dead to ensure their line continued.

-This is folklore, historical custom, and witchcraft—not medical instruction.
+This is folklore, historical custom, and witchcraft, not medical instruction.

 - To learn about women’s fertility allies, see **[Fertility Herbs for Women](/fertility-herbs-for-women-old-world/)**.
 - Check out **[Herbs to Avoid if Trying to Conceive](/herbs-to-avoid-when-getting-pregnant/)**.